AKSW/KBox/README.md

 5) The URL where the Dataset can be dereferenced;

-6) The Dataset URI name: the URI name that will be used to dereference your dataset;
+6) The Dataset URI name: the URI name that will be used by users to dereference your dataset;

 7) The Dataset description: Give us a few words to help others to know what your dataset is about;